StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-26-27-are-people-born-gay/_index.md

 Now, to be fair, the Bible never says the opposite either (that is, that it is definitely the case that some people are tested in this area completely aside from any free will choices of their own).

-### Different people struggle with different areas of sin
+### Different people struggle with different areas of sin {#different-people-struggle-with-different-areas-of-sin}

 With that being said, it is rather obvious from scripture and everyday experience that different people have different strengths and weaknesses.
 The sin that might so easily trip you up (cf. Hebrews 12:1) might be no big deal for me... but perhaps what so easily trips me up is likewise no big deal for you!
 This does not make either of us better or worse than the other, just different.